iilegacyyii/iilegacyyii.github.io/_posts/2024-04-24-disabling-etw-ti-without-ppl.markdown

 As ETW-TI can raise a large number of events, it is enabled on a per-process basis.
 To do so, you make a call to `NtSetInformationProcess`, specifying either `ProcessEnableReadWriteVmLogging` or  `ProcessEnableLogging` as the `ProcessInformationClass`.

-The intention is that alongside the permissions mentioned prior, in order to disable process should be a protected process `PROTECTED_ANTIMALWARE_LIGHT`, and thus signed by Microsoft.
+The intention is that alongside the permissions mentioned prior, in order to disable ETW-TI event logging, the process should be a protected process `PROTECTED_ANTIMALWARE_LIGHT`, and thus signed by Microsoft.
 However, this check is missing on the aforementioned windows versions, and so only the token permission checks are in place.
 Again, RiskInsight went into a lot of detail about this, and so if you want to find out more, feel free to give [their post](https://www.riskinsight-wavestone.com/en/2023/10/a-universal-edr-bypass-built-in-windows-10/) a read.

 Taking a look at a cleaned up binary ninja decompilation, we see the token permissions checks (and can confirm that there are no PPL checks in place):